bartschotten/com-pact/README.md

 ```

 ## Pact Content DSL
-To describe the contents of a message or the body of a response, ComPact uses a domain specific language via a fluent interface.
+To describe the contents of a message or the body of a response, ComPact uses a domain specific language as a fluent interface.
 The purpose of this is to make it easy to create a correct and useful Pact contract.

 To define some JSON content with the accompanying matching rules, start by typing `Pact.JsonContent.With(...`

 Then describe which elements the content consists of.
 For example, if the content is just a single string (yes, this is valid JSON) it would look like this: `Some.Element.Like("Hello world!")`.
 By using `Like()` a *"type" matching rule* will get generated, which means that you consider any string to be a valid response, and "Hello world!" is just an example.

-To describe a JSON member (or name-value pair), you can use either `Some.Element.Named("greeting").Like("Hello world!")` or `Some.Element.Like("Hello world!").Named("greeting")`.
+To describe a JSON member (i.e. a name-value pair), you can use either `Some.Element.Named("greeting").Like("Hello world!")` or `Some.Element.Like("Hello world!").Named("greeting")`.
 This will result in the following JSON: `{ "greeting": "Hello world!" }`.

 `Pact.JsonContent.With()`                                                                                  | JSON                               | Matching Rules
 -----------------------------------------------------------------------------------------------------------|------------------------------------|----------------------------